Pesticide Residues in Cooking Oil

 Pesticide residues deplete over time

 The trace residues remaining on the crops after harvest will generally deplete over time.
-The good thing is, that conventional cooking oil is safe for consumption as long as the pesticide residue level doesn’t exceed the MRL.
+The good thing is, conventional cooking oil is safe for consumption as long as the pesticide residue level doesn’t exceed the MRL.

 The amount of pesticide residues in edible oils is further reduced after processing and packaging.
 Most of the edible oils which come in the market after processing are generally tested for the residue level.